 - Check-In.
 Connect with the team on an interpersonal level and mentally check in to the meeting.
-Then, explain the purpose of this Vision Setting Session and set expectations for the day. - 2.
+Then, explain the purpose of this Vision Setting Meeting and set expectations for the day. - 2.
 Industry and Niche.
 What industry is the company in, and what, specifically, do you do to set yourself apart in the marketplace?
 This might sound simple, but documenting an agreed industry and niche will save huge amounts of time and money in the long run.

 - Ideal Customer.
 Some customers will be a joy to engage with, while others will be a drain on the business.
-Identify the attributes of your Ideal Customers to attract them to your company. - 4.
-Unique Value Proposition.
-We attract our Ideal Customers through a Unique Value Proposition (UVP).
-The four most common UVPs are having the lowest cost, improving lives through innovation, providing extraordinary customer service, and increasing actual or perceived status. - Core Values.
+Identify the attributes of your Ideal Customers to attract them to your company. - Compelling Value Proposition.
+We attract our Ideal Customers through a Compelling Value Proposition (CVP).
+The four most common CVPs are having the lowest cost, improving lives through innovation, providing extraordinary customer service, and increasing actual or perceived status. - Core Values.
 Capture three to seven essential traits everyone in the company needs to possess for you to love working together.
-Hiring, reviewing, and firing by your Core Values promotes a high-trust environment. - Purpose, Passion, and Just Cause.
-Compose a short, easy-to-understand statement of what the company does to improve people's lives.
+Hiring, reviewing, and firing by your Core Values promotes a high-trust environment. - 6.
+Compelling Why.
+Compose a short, easy-to-understand statement of what the company does to improve people's lives the purpose, passion, and/or just cause that form your Compelling Why.
 Our maxim?
 We don't make money because we want to make money; we make money because someone values what we do. - Compelling and Audacious Goals (CAGs).
 Set one or two goals for the future think 5 to 20 years from now - that are so bold they'll inspire people to move mountains.
 Consider JFK's "man walking on the moon" goal from the 1960s as an example. - 8.
 Next Steps.
 Talk through what remains for the team to do.
 Ask them to continue thinking about today's work until the next session. - 9.
 Conclude.
 Review the progress you've made and revisit expectations to ensure the session met them.